uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.9.2 =
+* Fix for broken translations in 2.9.0.
+Props @julienlusson for the pull request!
+* Updated French translations.
+Props @julienlusson for the pull request!

 = 2.9.1 =
 * Fix for conflict with other plugins including the Google API PHP Client (e.g., Simple Calendar).